-Some out-of-pocket costs of Medicare Prescription Drug Plans may include for example:
+Your out-of-pocket costs of Medicare Prescription Drug Plans may include:

-- $3,820 coverage gap – If and when your covered prescription drug costs (deductibles and coinsurance) and the insurance company’s costs combine to total $3,820 in 2019, you reach the Medicare Part D “coverage gap.”
-In 2019, you’ll pay no more than 25% of the cost of each brand-name drug and no more than 37% of the cost of each generic drug.
+- $4,130 to reach coverage gap – If and when your covered prescription drug costs (deductibles and coinsurance) and the insurance company’s costs combine to total $4,130 in 2021, you reach the Medicare Part D “coverage gap.”
+In 2021 and beyond, you’ll pay no more than 25% of the cost of each brand-name or generic drug during this coverage phase.

-- $5,100 catastrophic coverage – Once you and the insurer have paid a combined total of $5,100 in 2019 on prescription drugs, you generally pay a substantially reduced rate for any additional prescription drug costs, so long as the drugs are covered by your plan.
+- $6,550 to reach catastrophic coverage – Once you and the insurer have paid a combined total of $6,550 in 2021 on prescription drugs, you generally pay a substantially reduced rate for any additional prescription drug costs, so long as the drugs are covered by your plan.

 How Does Medicare Advantage (Medicare Part C) work?